synthetos/tgFX/README.md

 https://www.dropbox.com/sh/huiupgemipv8f4q/X2l_1EH-gx

-If you find bugs please open an issue here:
+If you find bugs please open an issue here: https://github.com/synthetos/tgFX/issues?direction=desc&sort=created&state=open

-https://github.com/synthetos/tgFX/issues?direction=desc&sort=created&state=open

-==Thanks and remember that tgFX is still in beta.
+== Thanks and remember that tgFX is still in beta.
 Try running a job with the motors inhibited before attempting to cut.
-==